 - Caused by blood loss,

-- Caused by a decreased production or faulty production or red blood cells,
+- Caused by decreased production or faulty production of red blood cells,

 Or those cause by the destruction of red blood cells.

 Now depending on…

 Why you have become anemic can and often will have a significant role in the outcome of your life insurance application which is why before being approved for a traditional term or whole life insurance policy, you can bet that most (if not all) of the top life insurance insurance companies are going to what to ask you a series of medical questions about “why” you have become anemic and just how “serious” the underlying pre-existing medical condition is that caused this to be.

 What kind of information will the insurance companies ask me or be interested in?